dbb1019/Task2-MerryChristmasTool/README.md

 - `config.json`

 ## How to Run
-Open a terminal / command prompt in the script folder and run:
+Open a terminal/command prompt in the script folder and run:
 ```bash
 python MerryChristmas.py